de1taT/sunsenshan.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.
+- National Scholarship of Undergraduate Student, 2019&2020.

 - First-prize Scholarship of CUMT, 2024.